bikalims/bika.ansible/README.md

     ansible-playbook -i vagrant_hosts.cfg vagrant.yml

+> If you are using Vagrant < 1.7, you should read vagrant_hosts.cfg first,
-> Depending on your configuration, you may need to edit the vagrant_hosts.cfg and change the location of the private_key file that is used.
+> and uncomment the line with the correct private_key file path, or ansible
+> will not be able to connect.

 Open a browser and navigate to: http://192.168.33.10